 - At any point in a hospital stay, it’s important to speak up if something doesn’t seem right.
 Now is not the time to be bashful.

 - Participate in the bedside (or hallway) meetings that occur during shift changes.
 Take notes, ask questions and speak up as needed.
 For more information, read The Benefits of Participating in Hospital Rounds.

 - Keep a list of medications with the patient.
 To avoid medication errors, never take unfamiliar medications.
 If you suspect an issue, speak up.
-For more information, read How to Avoid Medication Errors in the Hospital and at Home.
+For more information, read Medication Errors in Hospitals – How Can You Protect Yourself?

 - Keep a bedside notebook with diagnosis, test results, treatments and notes from conversations with doctors.
 Read Why Take Detailed Notes at Doctor Appointments?